kreativ-anders/kirby-memberkit/README.md

 #### Set cancel/success URLs
 Those pages do not exist!
 You need to create them by yourself.
 This is a great opportunity to welcome users after they successfully subscribed to a tier or show them help when they canceled the stripe checkout process.

+> Use absolute paths.
+There is no route checking against those URLs.

 ````php
 'kreativ-anders.memberkit.successURL'    => 'https://YOUR-DOMAIN.TLD/success',
 'kreativ-anders.memberkit.cancelURL'     => 'https://YOUR-DOMAIN.TLD/cancel',